-May is National Cancer Research Month, a time designated to recognizing the importance of all who contribute to the fight against cancer.
+May is National Cancer Research Month, a time designated for recognizing the importance of all who contribute to the fight against cancer.
 Decades of research have led to dramatic advances in the detection and treatment of many different types of cancer.
-There are now more than 15.5 million cancer survivors in the U.S.—more than at any other time in history.
-In 2016, 67% of those survivors have lived at least 5 years after diagnosis; 44% have lived at least 10 years, and 17% have lived 20 years or more following a cancer diagnosis.[1]
-However, the fight is far from won.
-Each year, cancer kills more people than malaria, tuberculosis, and HIV combined.[2]
-Steadfast dedication to research is essential to our ability to continue the progress that we’ve begun over the past few decades.
+There are now more than 18 million cancer survivors in the U.S.—more than at any other time in history.
+In 2022, 69% of those survivors had lived at least 5 years after diagnosis; 47% have lived at least 10 years, and 18% have lived 20 years or more following a cancer diagnosis.
+That is tremendous progress, considering that between 1975 and 1977, more than half of cancer patients died within five years.

 1943

-The Pap test makes early cervical cancer detection possible, allowing doctors to treat cancers and precancerous conditions before they worsen and spread.
-Since the 1950s, widespread use of the test in the U.S. has contributed to a 70% reduction in cervical cancer deaths.
+The Pap test made early cervical cancer detection possible, allowing doctors to treat cancers and precancerous conditions before they worsen and spread.
+Since the 1950s, widespread use of the test in the U.S. has contributed to a nearly 70% reduction in cervical cancer deaths.

 1947